comp426-2022-spring/a99-zaurak/README.md

 # Covid Dashboard Description

 This package exposes endpoints and provides a web interface to access most recent COVID-19 data.
 COVID data is presenented in a weekly timframe style.
-It presents new this up-to-date statistics for three different "areas":
+It presents this up-to-date statistics for three different "areas":

 1. Global Data
 2. United States Data